SARAD-GmbH/sarad/doc/source/index.rst

 ..
-Data collector documentation master file, created by sphinx-quickstart on Wed Oct  6 15:40:30 2021.
+Datacollector documentation master file, created by sphinx-quickstart on Wed Oct  6 15:40:30 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Data collector's documentation!
+Welcome to Datacollector's documentation!
 ==========================================

 .. toctree::